China Abroad (Spring 2008)

 Japan Abroad (Fall 2012)

-Students will study modern-day Japan through the lenses of history, culture, language, and contemporary society.
-The overall goal is for students to understand the key values, events, and forces that have shaped Japan’s history and culture, define its society today, and provide the context for Japan’s future in the 21st century.
+Students studied modern-day Japan through the lenses of history, culture, language, and contemporary society.
+The overall goal was for students to understand the key values, events, and forces that have shaped Japan’s history and culture, define its society today, and provide the context for Japan’s future in the 21st century.

 Tibet Abroad (Summer 2013)

-This program is titled “Discernment of Reality: Separating Fact from Fiction” and will focus on exploring and understanding the competitive narratives of Tibet, conducting research on this topic and completing independent projects.
+This program “Discernment of Reality: Separating Fact from Fiction” focused on exploring and understanding the competitive narratives of Tibet.
+Students conducted research on this topic and completed independent projects.